See how you compare with the description below...

 9. recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide.

-For example, Prozac tends to also have a wakeful (stimulant) effect, while other antidepressants may have a sleepiness effect, especially when you first begin taking them.
-Some of the antidepressants require a couple of weeks before they begin to take effect.
+For example, Prozac tends to also have a wakeful (stimulant) effect, while other antidepressants, such as Trazadone, may have a sleepiness (sedative) effect, especially when you first begin taking them, such as Elavil.
+Some of the antidepressants for some people, require a couple of weeks before they begin to take effect.

-One way to deal with the wake/drowsy effect is to take one type in the morning, or to take the other type at bedtime.
+One way to deal with the wakeful/drowsy effect is to take one type in the morning, or to take the other type at bedtime.

 Other treatments, such as EMDR, EFT, TFT, or TAT can also be effective on certain types of depression.
-(Eye Movement Desensitization and Restructuring, Emotional Freedom Technique, Thought Field Therapy, and Tapas Accupressure Technique.)
+(Eye Movement Desensitization and Restructuring, Emotional Freedom Technique, Thought Field Therapy, and Tapas Acupressure Technique.)
+See these categories under "More."